Krillh/Airzlinshire/Misc/Eras of History.md

-The history of the world of Airzlinshire can be split into some eras, these initial divisions of time are called ""
+The history of the world of Airzlinshire can be split into some eras.

+# Prehistory

+# "First Civs"

+# Awakening

+The Era